Inheritance Tax Refunds

-- Requires the use of the Department’s Refund Form (Form IH-5)
+- Requires the use of DOR's Form (Form IH-5)

-Under the new law, an individual or estate is required to file a refund claim on a Claim for Refund (Form IH-5) with the Indiana Department of Revenue.
+Under the new law, an individual or estate is required to file a refund claim on a Claim for Refund (Form IH-5) with DOR.
 This new requirement applies to any claim for refund whether the individual died in 2013 or before.